syncfusion-content/flutter-docs/Flutter/DateRangePicker/views.md

 {% endtabs %}

 ## Decade view
 This view displays the period of 10 years.
 By default, current year range of 10 years will be displayed on loading.
 You can easily navigate between month/year view to decade view by tapping the calendar header.
-The year can be navigated quickly by selecting a particular year from decade view.
+The year can be navigated quickly by selecting a particular year from `decade view`.

 {% tabs %}
 {% highlight Dart %}